ZerBea/hcxdumptool/README.md

 Adapters
 --------------

+hcxdumptool need full (monitor mode and full packet injection running all packet types) and exclusive access to the adapter!
+Otherwise it will not start!

 Get information about VENDOR, model, chipset and driver here: https://wikidevi.com

 Manufacturers do change chipsets without changing model numbers.
 Sometimes they add (v)ersion or (rev)vision.